Assessments, Entrance Tests, and Proctoring Services

 Learning Express Library

 Or take a practice ACT test through the Learning Express Library by clicking on "Practice ACT Test".
-Enter your zip code and click "Submit".
-Scroll to the bottom of the page and "Register" as a new user in order to test and save your results.
-Choose "College Preparation" on the left, then click "ACT Preparation".
-Choose any ACT English, Writing, Math, or Reading practice test.
+Choose "College Preparation" on the left, then click "College Placement Preparation" or "ACT Preparation".
+Choose College Admission Essay Preparation-Write Better Essays, or COMPASS Preparation-Reading, Math (Math Success or Algebra) or ACT Preparation-Writing, Math, or Reading practice tests.
 Review the suggestions for any questions missed.

 Reading & Writing